profsmith89/ctps/_sources/welcome.md

 I'm serious.
 Don't just read.
 Experiment.
 Try to break things.
 Try to make the code in this book do things that interest you.

+## Programmers and playwrights

-**Programmers and playwrights.** As you work your way through the code examples in this book, I'd like you to think of yourself as a programmer and a playwright.
+As you work your way through the code examples in this book, I'd like you to think of yourself as a programmer and a playwright.
 Paul Graham of Y Combinator fame wrote in 2003 that [hackers and painters](http://www.paulgraham.com/hp.html), seemingly different professions, are quite similar in that both groups hone their skills by doing.
 While I have great respect for Paul, I think programmers and playwrights are a more apt twosome.
 Why?
 It has to do with the immediacy of the feedback they receive on what they write.

 Playwrights, who test their early drafts with a theatrical troupe, receive immediate feedback on the success of what they write.
 Those playwrights are able to compare what they had in mind while writing to what results when the scripts are performed.
 Paying close attention to what works and what doesn't, they can build a masterpiece.

 Likewise, the best computer scripts come not fully formed from a programmer's mind, but blossom over time as the programmer tries things and adjusts to feedback, from both the machine and their peers.
 Programming, like playwriting, is a craft that improves with feedback, practice, and community.

+## The hump

-**The hump.** The skills in any worthwhile craft take work to develop and master.
+The skills in any worthwhile craft take work to develop and master.
 By opening this book, you've taken the first step toward developing the craft of solving problems with computation, a skill of growing importance in our modern world.

 But I need to be honest with you: You will work hard to develop this skill.
 Yet like reading and writing in any language, you'll be amazed when things finally click.